Significant-Gravitas/AutoGPT/docs/configuration/voice.md

 - `ELEVENLABS_VOICE_1_ID` (example: _"premade/Adam"_)

 ### List of available voices

+!!! note
+    You can use either the name or the voice ID to configure a voice

 | Name   | Voice ID |
 | ------ | -------- |
 | Rachel | `21m00Tcm4TlvDq8ikWAM` |